NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Courageous Onslaught.md

 **Prerequisites** Courageous Advance; Courageous Assault
 * * *
 You use your performance to orchestrate an onslaught against your enemies.
-If your next action is to cast the [[Spells/Courageous Anthem|Courageous Anthem]] composition cantrip, one ally of your choice who gains a status bonus from the spell can immediately use their reaction to Stride and then make a melee Strike.
+If your next action is to cast the [[Courageous Anthem|Courageous Anthem]] composition cantrip, one ally of your choice who gains a status bonus from the spell can immediately use their reaction to Stride and then make a melee Strike.

 *Source: Pathfinder Player Core*
 *ORC*